 The key word for officials is accommodation.
 You can’t deter a team from setting its own pace in a game.
 Teams have a right to the game they want to play and officials must officiate the game the teams are playing, including when they are using the no-huddle offense.

-Accommodation also means two requirements for the referee and umpire: being agile and being mobile; they cannot shilly-shally.
+Accommodation also means two requirements for the referee and umpire: being agile and being mobile.
 In some cases those are large expectations for officials whose customary patterns may be more casual.

 The no-huddle is a prominent attack right now and it is likely to become more popular in the future.
 Psychologically it is the “copy-cat” factor.
 So many teams are using it, it seems to be contagious.
 Psychologically, it is also an attempt to intimidate an opponent.
 Frankly, it has numerous advantages, some of which have propelled teams to use it almost exclusively in college ball.
 At that sophisticated echelon, teams frequently employ the no-huddle to prevent defenses from changing schemes or making substitutions.
 In regular-tempo games, defenders often bring in specialists to handle third and long or third and short situations.
 Often as many as four or five substitutes will filter in to prepare for those game circumstances.
 High schoolers, on the other hand, are likely to use the no-huddle mainly to run more plays, to increase the odds in their favor.
 So preventing defenses from adjusting may not be their primary goal.

 You read about large linemen being recruited intensely by colleges.
 To understate it, at the high school level, a 300-pound, 6’4” behemoth will establish a presence.
 He can knock people down.
 It is common sense that teams will depend upon such a player to open holes in the line.
 From another angle, a team may have a spectacular passer or a “glue-fingered” receiver.
 The no-huddle can readily capitalize on their abilities.